SharedCode/sop/README.md

 ## Default & Custom Store Cache Config
 SOP comes with default cache config that are used by BTree constructor functions(NewBtree(...)) which is set to 12 hour absolute expiration for each data part of a given data store.
 If this is not acceptable as default, your code can change the default store cache config by using this API:
   * sop/SetDefaultCacheConfig(StoreCacheConfig) - specify new default store caching config.
-After the update, future calls to B-Tree constructur (NewBtree(..)) function that has no specification for store cache config, will use this default value.
+After the update, future calls to B-Tree constructor(NewBtree(..)) function that has no specification for store cache config(nil), will use this default value.

+NOTE: This has no effect for those **NewBtree** calls where a store cache config is specified, see top section - quick guide for setting store cache config for more details.

 ## Sample Configuration
 ```